-- Tap Turn on App Privacy Report
+- Tap Turn on App Privacy Report.

-Once the feature is on, your iPhone will gather data about app behavior, and you'll be able to review your report in the same settings location.
+Once the feature is on, your iPhone will gather and share data about app behavior, and you'll be able to review your report in the same settings location.
 If an application is spying on you, the evidence should be clear.
 You may notice that an unknown third-party app is frequently accessing your microphone and making connections to odd domains.
 In which case, you've likely identified the problem.

 If you suspect that someone is intercepting your calls rather than listening to them, you can input certain codes to find out for sure if someone has tapped your phone using the intercept method.

-Sometimes the issue may be with the operating system itself.
+Sometimes, the issue may be with the operating system itself.
 If you believe that Google or Apple's own software is listening in on your conversations, you can take steps to remedy the issue.

 Once you've identified spyware on your iPhone, you should take steps to remove it.
 In most cases, simply deleting the rogue application is enough to end your stalker's operation.

 If, instead, you believe that a hacker is exploiting an unpatched vulnerability in the operating system itself, you may need to take additional steps to resolve the issue.

-For future protection, you should consider installing Clario for iOS.
+For future protection, you should consider installing Clario AntiSpy for iOS.
 The security app's fraud link checker can help identify issues before you accidentally tap yourself into an unfavorable situation.

 Who is listening to your phone calls?